learn-co-curriculum/map-filter-lab-python/README.md

-# Functions with arguments lab
+# Conditionals in Python Lab

 ### Introduction

-In this lesson, we will be scoping out some of the things that we can do while in Albuquerque.
-To do so, we'll be working with information pulled from the Yelp.
-Yelp is great for learning about what to do in Albuquerque, but it gives us back a lot of information.
-We'll use what we know about functions to format out data.
+In our earlier lab on working with functional arguments, we found ways to work with food in Yelp.
+In this lesson, we'll add new methods with our new knowledge of conditionals.

-### Exploring two restuarants in Albuquerque
+### Again, our two restuarants in Albuquerque

-This is what the Yelp provides us for a information about a single restaurant.
-Below is information about Fork and Fig, but all restaurants are provided with this information.
+Let's take another look at our data for a single restaurant.
+Once again, we have Fork and Fig, as our sample of the data Yelp will provide on a restaurant.

 ```python